BitsEcho/RxMVVM/README.md

    - bindViewEvent(), use view rx event to trigger ViewModel event
    - bindModelData(), use Model.obs in ViewModel to trigger View change
    - onPostBinding(), after appointXX() and bindXX() will call this function
+5. Friendly Tools in RxActivity
+    - registerLifeCycle(), use separate lift cycle, no need handle every lib life cycle all in onResume(), onPause() and onDestroy()
+    - subscribeActivityResult(), subscribe Activity Result with requestCode and returnCode as Key
+    - subscribeOptionItemSelected(), subscribe Option Item when selected with menuItem id as Key

 ## Sample